OUR LAWYERS

 -

 Acted for the owners of a crude oil tanker which was involved in an allision incident with another crude tanker while carrying out cargo discharge operations at Cilacap, Indonesia.
 The work carried out included reviewing the available evidence and advising clients on issues of quantum.
-The matter was heard under SCMA arbitration rules.
+The matter was heard under SCMA arbitration rules, with claims in excess of SGD 1 million.

 -